Scientist Injects Her Own Cancerous Tumor With Viruses She Grew in Lab

 Upon learning she had a breast cancer tumor, a Croatian virologist decided to grow her own viruses to fight the disease — a radical departure from medical norms that appears to have worked.

-After learning in 2020 that she'd had a third recurrence of breast cancer following a mastectomy, Halassy researched oncolytic virotherapy (OVT), which as the name suggests uses viruses to fight disease by provoking immune responses.
-While it's far from unprecedented and has been approved for early-stage metastatic melanoma, there are no government-approved OVT treatments anywhere in the world for breast cancer — which made the entire experiment dubious for Halassy, her doctors and colleagues, and the academic journal that ultimately let her tell her story.
+After learning in 2020 that she’d had a third recurrence of breast cancer following a mastectomy, Halassy researched oncolytic virotherapy (OVT).
+This approach uses viruses to combat tumors by triggering targeted immune responses.
+Although OVT is approved for certain early-stage metastatic melanomas, no government-approved treatments exist for breast cancer anywhere in the world, rendering the self-experiment ethically complex for Halassy, her physicians, and the journal that eventually published her findings.

-"An immune response was, for sure, elicited," the virologist said.
+“An immune response was, for sure, elicited,” the virologist noted.

-Despite her publication difficulties, the virologist is proud of her experiment and people who brought it to publication.
+Despite the hurdles, the virologist remains proud of both the experiment and the team that brought it to publication.

 “It took a brave editor to publish the report,” Halassy told Nature.